yowainwright/developer-ci-benefits/docs/12-publishing-repositories.md

 NPM can be published in CI by adding configuration steps within the CI to do so.

-These build steps look someting like this:
+These build steps look something like this:

 ```yml